Sen. Ron Johnson wants email from Susan Rice fully declassified, report says

 Obama asked Yates and Comey to "stay behind," and said he had "learned of the information about Flynn" and his conversation with Sergey Kislyak, Russia's ambassador about sanctions, an exhibit in the DOJ's motion to dismiss the Flynn case said.
 Obama "specified that he did not want any additional information on the matter, but was seeking information on whether the White House should be treating Flynn any differently, given the information.”

 Biden was recently asked about the meeting after the Trump administration released the Obama-era officials behind the Flynn's “unmasking.”
 Biden told ABC News’ George Stephanopoulos that he was “aware that there was, that they’d asked for, an investigation.
-But that’s all I know about it.
+But that’s all I know about it."

+Rice and other Obama officials have insisted that they did nothing wrong and "unmasking" is routine.

 Johnson has been a vocal critic of the Obama administration and its role in the Flynn fallout.
 He recently told Fox News that he has long felt that there “has been a concerted effort to sabotage” the Trump White House.